 BP: Okay.
 So this situation is leading to figures, for example, satisfaction figures of 16%, for example, for 2021.
 I think it was 30-something or even less than 30% the year before.
 And also quite a lot of disengagement, the participation in local elections keeps dropping, elections after elections.
 So my question to you, Ray, is how do you intend to fix this?

 RC: I want to talk to the people.
 I want to get an understanding from all people, and this is exactly what I’ve been doing with the Onslow residents’ association.
 I’ve been spending as much time as I can talking to people and saying, what do you see are the problems, and what would you actually to see?
 What direction would you actually like the city to be going in?
 So what’s good, and what’s not good?
-And so the only way you can actually find out, do what you can to change things, is by talking to the people.
-Because at the…
+And so the only way you can actually find out, to do what you can to change things, is by talking to the people.
+Because right now, the council isn’t engaging in genuine consultation and this is evident by the number of Judicial Reviews and legal action against the council and this again, is a waste of money!

 BP: But that’s what people do… Sorry, but this is what people do when they take part in consultation, when they’re being presented with some options and they respond back.
 So that’s what they do.
 So what’s going on behind the scenes?
 What is wrong with the process that you would like to address?